listener-js/listener/README.md

 ![listener](media/listener.gif)

-## Goal
+## Goals

-Design an event emitter that can turn existing class functions into event listeners.
+Turn existing class functions into event listeners.

-Call listener class functions in the same way (with the same types).
+Call listener class functions like normal (with the same types).

 Make it easy to connect listener functions to each other.